 - no incentive fee is payable to the investment adviser in any fiscal quarter in which our Pre-Incentive Fee Net Investment Income does not exceed the hurdle rate of 2% (the "preferred return" or "hurdle"). - 100% of our Pre-Incentive Fee Net Investment Income with respect to that portion of such Pre-Incentive Fee Net Investment Income, if any, that exceeds the hurdle rate but is less than or equal to 2.5% in any fiscal quarter (10% annualized) is payable to the investment adviser.
-We refer to this portion of our Pre-Incentive Fee Net Investment Income (which exceeds the hurdle rate but is less than or equal to 2.5%) as the "catch-up."
-The "catch-up" provision is intended to provide our investment adviser with an
+We refer to this portion of our Pre-Incentive Fee Net Investment Income (which exceeds the hurdle rate but is less than or equal to 2.5%)

-- incentive fee of 20% on all of our Pre-Incentive Fee Net Investment Income as if a hurdle rate did not apply when our Pre-Incentive Fee Net Investment Income exceeds 2.5% in any fiscal quarter; and - 20% of the amount of our Pre-Incentive Fee Net Investment Income, if any, that exceeds 2.5% in any fiscal quarter (10% annualized) is payable to the investment adviser (once the hurdle is reached and the catch-up is achieved, 20% of all Pre-Incentive Fee Net Investment Income thereafter is allocated to the investment adviser). - The second part of the incentive fee equals 20% of our "Incentive Fee Capital Gains," which equals our realized capital gains on a cumulative basis from inception through the end of the year, if any, computed net of all realized capital losses and unrealized capital depreciation on a cumulative basis, less the aggregate amount of any previously paid capital gain incentive fees.
-The second part of the incentive fee is payable, in arrears, at the end of each fiscal year (or upon termination of the investment advisory agreement, as of the termination date). - (5) "Interest payments on borrowed funds (including other costs of servicing and offering debt securities)" represent our estimated annual interest payments and other costs of servicing and offering our debt securities and relate to borrowings under the Wells Fargo facility, the ING facility, the Sumitomo facility and our SBA-guaranteed debentures, as well as our unsecured convertible notes (the "Convertible Notes"), 5.875% unsecured notes due 2024 (the "2024 Notes") and 6.125% unsecured notes due 2028 (the "2028 Notes") as well as any future borrowings.
-Although we expect our borrowings to fluctuate throughout the year, this item is based on estimated average borrowings of approximately \$ for the next twelve months.
-We estimate we will incur approximately \$ of expenses of offering our debt securities within the next 12 months, which is % of the aggregate proceeds of this offering, and the portion of such expenses we expect to recognize during such period are included in the fee table.
-The amount of leverage that we employ at any particular time will depend on, among other things, our board of directors' assessment of market and other factors at the time of any proposed borrowing. - (6) "Other Expenses" are based on estimated amounts for the current fiscal year. - (7) "Total annual expenses" are presented as a percentage of net assets attributable to common stockholders because our common stockholders bear all of our fees and expenses.
+- as the "catch-up."
+The "catch-up" provision is intended to provide our investment adviser with an incentive fee of 20% on all of our Pre-Incentive Fee Net Investment Income as if a hurdle rate did not apply when our Pre-Incentive Fee Net Investment Income exceeds 2.5% in any fiscal quarter; and - 20% of the amount of our Pre-Incentive Fee Net Investment Income, if any, that exceeds 2.5% in any fiscal quarter (10% annualized) is payable to the investment adviser (once the hurdle is reached and the catch-up is achieved, 20% of all Pre-Incentive Fee Net Investment Income thereafter is allocated to the investment adviser). - The second part of the incentive fee equals 20% of our "Incentive Fee Capital Gains," which equals our realized capital gains on a cumulative basis from inception through the end of the year, if any, computed net of all realized capital losses and unrealized capital depreciation on a cumulative basis, less the aggregate amount of any previously paid capital gain incentive fees.
+The second part of the incentive fee is payable, in arrears, at the end of each fiscal year (or upon termination of the investment advisory agreement, as of the termination date). - (6) "Interest payments on borrowed funds (including other costs of servicing debt securities)" represent our estimated annual interest payments and other costs of servicing our borrowed funds and relate to borrowings under the Wells Fargo facility, the ING facility, the Sumitomo facility and our SBA-guaranteed debentures, as well as our unsecured senior convertible notes (the "Convertible Notes") and unsecured senior notes due 2024 (the "2024 Notes").
+Although we expect our borrowings to fluctuate throughout the year, this item is based on estimated average borrowings of approximately for the next twelve months.
+The amount of leverage that we employ at any particular time will depend on, among other things, our board of directors' assessment of market and other factors at the time of any proposed borrowing. - (7) "Other Expenses" are based on estimated amounts for the current fiscal year.
+We estimate we will incur approximately \$ of expenses of offering our debt securities within the next 12 months, which is % of the aggregate proceeds of this offering. - (8) "Total annual expenses" are presented as a percentage of net assets attributable to common stockholders because our common stockholders bear all of our fees and expenses.